 I wrote a post where I describe the best first walking shoes for children who are learning how to walk and you can find it here:

 Proper shoe fitting requires knowledge and experience.
 I was trained by co-workers who have 20 plus years of experience in the children shoe business.
-Never underestimate the importance that shoes play in your kids’ health.
-A simple thing like wearing the right shoe size can really affect the way your child walks and runs!
+A simple thing such as wearing the correct type of shoes in the correct shoe size can really affect the way your child walks and runs.
 Proper fitting shoes will prevent injuries from falling, which are quite common!

-If you decide to get your child a pair of shoes with shoes laces, make sure you teach him how to tie the shoes properly.
-Shoe laces will become untied, and your child must be ready to tie them promptly every time this happens.
-Otherwise, this can worsen the issue by making the child fall more when they trip over the untie shoe laces.
+If you decide to get your children a pair of shoes with shoelaces, make sure that you teach them how to tie the shoes properly.
+Shoelaces will become untied, and your child must be ready to tie them promptly every time this happens.
+Otherwise, this can worsen the issue by making the child fall more when they trip over the untied shoelaces.

-There is a certain type of shoe lace that doesn’t become untied as much.
-They are made by New Balance and they come with bumps that look look bubbles, which prevent the shoe laces from becoming untied all the time.
-I wrote a post where I describe these shoe laces in more detail called:
+There is a certain type of shoelace that doesn’t become untied as often.
+They are made by the shoe company New Balance and they come with bumps that look look bubbles, which prevent the shoelaces from becoming untied all the time.
+I wrote a post where I describe these shoelaces in more detail.
+Go to the link below

 Has your child been falling down a lot?
 Have you checked whether his or her shoes are fitting properly?
-Please share your thoughts and experiences below so we can all benefit from them!
+Please share your thoughts and experiences below so other parents can benefit from your experiences.